NEMPH/nem-apps-lib/README.md

 <h2>Fee Calculation</h2>

+There are 2 ways to put a Fee.
+One can either just indicate a Fee using the Amount object or create Fee by creating a Custom Fee Calculation.

 <h2>Accounts</h2>
 <h3>Generate a new Account</h3>

 <h3>Get Account Info using Address</h3>
 <h3>Get All Transactions for an Account</h3>
 <h3>Get All Confirmed Transactions for an Account</h3>